wp-plugins/accesspress-social-counter/readme.txt

 Just get it done in a few minutes!

-For more social media integration, more design options and more features please upgrade to Premium version.
+`For more social media integration, more design options, floating sidebar options,social sharing options, pinterest sharing options and more features please upgrade to Premium version.`

-= Features: =
+= Free Features: =

 * <strong>Beautifully designed 5 themes to select from.</strong> More available in Pro versoin.
 * <strong>Major 7 social media included </strong>(Facebook, Twitter, Google+, Instagram, Youtube, Sound Cloud and Dribbble).
 More available in Pro versoin.